100% Confidential

 EBITDA

-Most common for it-msp
+Most common for IT Services / MSP

 Average Timeline